neariahm/ChefsChoice/README.md

 ## Overview
 ### Description

-Chefs’ Choice makes meal planning simple thorough recipe recommendations for users based on ingredients they already have in their fridge or pantry.
+Chefs’ Choice makes meal planning simple through recipe recommendations for users based on ingredients they already have in their fridge or pantry.

 Team Members: